A Weighted State Redistribution Algorithm for Embedded Boundary Grids: SRD Applications

 For the spatial discretization we perform a limited extrapolation of the characteristic variables to the centers of the cell faces using a standard van Leer MUSCL limiter.
 If one of the cells in the slope computation is completely covered then the one-sided slope in that direction is zeroed.
 A two-shock approximation Riemann solver is used at face centroids.
 A normal Riemann solver is used to compute the flux at the EB face.

 For the diffusive fluxes, derivatives at cell faces are approximated with a centered second order finite-volume discretization.
 At cut faces with area fraction less than one, the stencil is modified to evaluate the fluxes at face centroids.
 At the embedded boundary face, we cast a ray into the interior of the domain and interpolate values onto that ray to compute a one-sided diffusive flux.
-By formulating the diffusion in a finite volume form, SRD stabilizes this term too.
+By formulating the diffusion in a finite volume form, SRD stabilizes this term too (see the remark in section \ref{sec:postprocessing}).